suave-ucsd/SuAVE-Documentation/index.md

     border-top: 12.5px solid transparent;
     border-bottom: 12.5px solid transparent;
     border-left: 25px solid #808080; /* Adjust the color of the arrow */
-    left: 100%; /* Position the arrow to the right of the first button */
+    left: 100%; /* Position the arrow to the right of the button */
     top: 50%; /* Align the arrow vertically */
     transform: translateY(-50%); /* Center the arrow vertically */
   }